 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such monk fruits are thought to target the Large intestine and the Lung.
+As such Luo Han Guo is thought to target the Large intestine and the Lung.
 In TCM the Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Luo Han Guo fruit/extract has the potential to be natural sweetener with a low glycemic index and can therefore be an alternative to sugar for diabetic populations.1